 Work undertaken by volunteers is a valuable supplement to State Records business.

-Projects are largely based at our Gepps Cross Research Centre, where volunteers can work closely with official records.
+Projects are based at our Gepps Cross Research Centre, where volunteers can work closely with official records.

 What projects do volunteers undertake?